CircuitVerse/CircuitVerseDocs/docs/chapter4/4gates.md

 ## NAND Gate

 NAND gate, a combination of an AND gate and a NOT gate connected together in series, produces the inverted output of an AND gate––produces a LOW output when all the inputs are HIGH.
-Refe Table 4.29.
+Refer Table 4.29.

 Table 4.29: Two-input NAND gate truth table